scholarslab/CodeLab/Week03/intro_python.md

 Here's [one interpretation of Z of P](https://inventwithpython.com/blog/2018/08/17/the-zen-of-python-explained/).

-Also, a DH answer: lots of DH projects are written in Python because of its simplicity and robust community and it's especially popular in areas like text analysis and machine learning.
+Also, a DH answer: lots of DH projects are written in Python because of its simplicity and robust community and its popularity in areas like text analysis and machine learning.

 ## Saving and running code
 The Python interactive interpreter is very useful for experimentation, but if you want to write something less ephemereal, you'll want to save it as a file so that it can be run over again without going through it line by line.
 The code is exactly the same, just save it as a text file to your disk with the usual Python file format extension, .py.